 Maryland Nursing Home Wrongful Death Lawyer

 Nursing homes promise to provide a caring, comfortable environment for the elderly.
-However, they often deliver something that is far different: the neglect, mistreatment, and abuse of residents.
+However, they often deliver something far different: the neglect, mistreatment, and abuse of residents.

 Elder abuse is widespread in the United States.
 While some reside with family members or in their own homes, many victims live in nursing homes, which provide 24-hour care to seniors who cannot live independently.

-According to the National Council on Aging (NCOA), “Approximately one in 10 Americans aged 60 [or older] have experienced some form of elder abuse.”
+According to the National Council on Aging (NCOA), about 1 in 10 Americans 60 years old or older have experienced elder abuse in some way.

-However, the real figure is likely far higher, since, as NCOA also noted, researchers have estimated “that only one in 14 cases of abuse are reported to authorities.” the World Health Organization (WHO) estimates that one out of every six people aged 60 or older has experienced abuse in a community setting, such as a nursing home, in the last year.
+However, the real figure is likely far higher since, as NCOA also noted, researchers have estimated that about only 1 in 14 abuse cases are ever reported.
+The World Health Organization (WHO) estimates that one out of every six people aged 60 or older has experienced abuse in a community setting, such as a nursing home, in the last year.
 In some cases, nursing home residents do not survive the abuse, and our nursing home wrongful death attorneys can help you and your family.

 Some risk factors may make certain seniors more vulnerable to abuse and neglect than their peers.
 According to the National Center on Elder Abuse (NCEA), major risk factors for nursing home neglect or abuse include: